Birchgrove, New South Wales: History

 Between 1856 and 1860, Joubert instructed William Brownrigg to survey the first subdivision of ten lots.
 Streets were named after the Joubert family.
 Birchgrove House was sold to Jacob Levi Montefiore during the subdivision.
 Sale of the allotments fell well short of expectations with three lots remaining unsold by 1866.
 By December 1862, Joubert was forced to surrender his remaining interest to the Bank of New South Wales.

 From the 1860s, a number of waterfront businesses appeared in the area including coopers, boat builders and the Morrison & Sinclair shipyard.

 By 1878, due to market pressure from prices in nearby Balmain estate, 82 lots of the original subdivision remained unsold.
 Additional land was carved from the Birchgrove House when it was sold to John Lowry Adams in 1878.
 A syndicate of businessmen purchased the remaining lots of the estate and commissioned architect Ferdinand Reuss to draw up a new plan for subdivision.
 This second subdivision was much more successful with all lots sold within several years.

 The local heritage item is Clifton Villa, a three-storey sandstone house in the Gothic style.
 The house was built in the late 1860s and is surrounded by a covered verandah.
 In the mid-1870s a ballroom was added.
 The house's interior features a marble fireplace and cedar woodwork, while the exterior includes a caretaker's cottage that was originally a carriage house.
 Clifton Villa is now listed on the Register of the National Estate.

 In 1900, Adams subdivided the Birchgrove House grounds into 12 lots.
 In 1911 Mary Scot further subdivided Birchgrove House into 5 lots.
 The house was eventually demolished in 1967 to make way for units.

 The suburb was the location of the Balmain Colliery, Australia's deepest coal mine.

 In August 2010, apartments in Louisa Road were engulfed by fire.
 No residents were hurt, but the cause of the fire was considered suspicious.

 Former tram line to Birchgrove

 Tram services branched off from the main line on Darling Street, Balmain, turning left into Rowntree Street, left into Cameron Street and right into Grove Street, before terminating at Wharf Road in Birchgrove.
-A Transit Systems bus service now follows the former tram route.
+Transit Systems bus route 441 now follows the former tram route.